Welcome to Harwich Town Council

 The revitalised Friday market situated in the High Street continues to thrive and the first phase of ‘Dovercourt Rediscovered’ is underway following the installation of heritage lamp posts and community tourist maps.
 This project will continue to evolve in consultation with the District and County Council.

-Town Council funding supports many local groups and organisations working within the community.
-The town is extremely fortunate to have a large network of volunteers and I wish to thank them for the time and invaluable support they give to help enrich our community.
-These people are a fine example of the community spirit previously referred to and their efforts, along with that of the town and District Councils will, I am sure, mean that Harwich & Dovercourt continues to move forward in the coming year.
+Harwich Town Council grant funding supports many local groups and organisations working within the community.
+The town is extremely fortunate to have a large network of volunteers and we wish to thank them for the time and invaluable support they give to help enrich our community.
+These people are a fine example of the community spirit previously referred to and their efforts, along with that of the town and District Councils, will, we are sure, mean that Harwich & Dovercourt continues to move forward in the coming years.